dentiny/docker-cgroup/README.md

 - For `memory_allocation` program, if we update `memory.max` to be less than current consumption, memory will be released and executes normally
 - Before adding memory limit to leaf cgroup leaf, should apply suitable permission at parent node's `cgroup.subtree_control`
 - Only allow to add PIDs into leaf cgroup node
+- Cgroup can only be deleted when no pids managed

 ### Steps to reproduce kubernetes experiment
 1. Create local kubernetes cluster